“How much?”. It’s one of the most important questions that people want answered when considering a consumer proposal.

 Read more about Consumer Proposals here, and Bankruptcy here.

-Welker and Company’s Trustees in Bankruptcy will review your situation, and explain the cost of a consumer proposal to you for free.
-While it can be done over the phone, we recommend a private meeting in which we can sit face to face and work through your financial situation together.
+Steve Welker and Company’s Licensed Insolvency Trustees will review your situation, and explain the cost of a consumer proposal to you for free.
+Consultations can be effective over the phone (during the pandemic) or in a private in-person meeting in which we can sit face to face and work through your financial situation together.

 While most people hesitate to contact a Trustee, the vast majority leave our offices relieved after understanding their options.
 If you have a question, large or small, send us an email or give us a call.
 We’d love to hear from you.
 What are you waiting for?
 You’ve got nothing to lose except your debt!